 A Fairfield renovation brings a modern esthetic and function to a historic structure.

 When Alan MacMinn first laid eyes on the historic building that would become his Fairfield home, he could see why it had been on the market for a while.
-The derelict 1911 Edwardian-style house had suffered years of neglect, displaying a sagging roofline and extensive structural damage.
+The 1911 Edwardian-style house was showing its age, with its sagging roofline and structural wear.

 Yet MacMinn could see more: ocean views from the front of the house, an expansive yard, ornate heritage features and the potential to start anew.
 He was visiting from Toronto when he spotted the for-sale sign, but the area held strong ties for MacMinn, who was born and raised here.
 As a builder accustomed to bringing older homes back to life, he accepted the challenge.

 “What attracted me to the project were the elements that hadn’t been rubbed out,” says MacMinn, principal of MacMinn Contracting.
-“The house was dilapidated and falling apart, but the original front door was still there.
-For that to last over100 years on a house was really something.”
+“The original front door was still there.
+For that to last over 100 years on a house was really something.”

 With the luxury of time before the move west, MacMinn spent the next 18 months drafting the design for the three-level, 3,000-square-foot home, planning much of the work himself.
 As it sat unprotected by heritage designations, some may have considered a full tear down, or transformed it into a multi-unit development.
 MacMinn was committed to preserving every element he could, from the original ornate fireplace and mantel to the hallway millwork.